pimsmath/vxml_site/content/home/about.md

 ### About XML
-The PIMS VXML builds on the success of the [Washington Experimental Mathematical Laboratory](https://wxml.math.washington.edu) and similar initiatives at other universities.
+The PIMS VXML builds on the success of the [Washington eXperimental Mathematical Laboratory (WXML)](https://wxml.math.washington.edu) and similar initiatives at other universities.
 In addition, the PIMS VXML leverages the distributed structure of PIMS to bring together more dispersed and diverse teams to contribute and work on the projects.